Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 David Barden - Bank of America Merrill Lynch

 Yeah, I guess it was.
 The question was related to the incremental margin pressure that consumer revenue declines created.
-I mean, I think it's – most people on this call would probably be surprised to hear that your argument is that it's a near-zero effect whereas most people seem to think it's near 100% of effect.
+I mean, I think it's – most people on this call would probably be surprised to hear that your argument is that it's a near-zero effect whereas most people seem to think it's a near 100% of effect.
 Can you maybe elaborate a little bit on that?

 R. Perley McBride - Frontier Communications Corp.